Attention Residuals: Making Residual Connections Attention-Like

 • An input-dependent query version reaches 1.731, even better than Full AttnRes.

-This is especially interesting.
-It means the pseudo-query design in the report is not the performance ceiling.
+This result means the pseudo-query design in the report is not the performance ceiling.
 It is a compromise chosen to make infrastructure optimizations easier.
 In other words, the authors are not unaware of stronger variants.
 They are deliberately choosing a more scalable one.

-That is one reason I like this report.
+That is where the report reveals its real trade-off.
 When you read the main text, the ablations, and the systems section together, you can see the real trade-off clearly: the goal is not blindly minimizing loss at any cost.
 The goal is something strong enough, while still trainable in practice.

 First, the most important thing here is not that the report invents a new module.
 It is that it elevates residual connections from “optimization stability tool” back into “information routing mechanism.”